2026 European Men's Handball Championship: Referees

+Squads

+Each team consists of up to 20 players, of whom 16 may be fielded for each match.
+If an injury occurred during the tournament, the competing teams would be able to replace the injured player with someone who was in the provisional squad.
+A maximum of six replacements would be allowed during the tournament.

 Preliminary round

+Map of final standings for the 2026 European Men's Handball Championship:

 The schedule was released on 10 November 2024.

-All times are local (UTC+1).

 Tiebreakers

-In the group stage, teams are ranked according to points (2 points for a win, 1 point for a draw, 0 points for a loss).
-After completion of the group stage, if two or more teams have the same number of points, the ranking will be determined as follows:
+In the group stages (preliminary and main rounds), teams are ranked according to points (2 points for a win, 1 point for a draw, 0 points for a loss).
+If two or more teams have the same number of points, the ranking will be determined as follows: